SAP-archive/teched2021-DAT262/exercises/ex1/README.md

 ## Summary

-We loaded two large flat files from an S3 bucket, generated geometry columns in the table, and did some clean up.
+We loaded the raw data, generated geometry columns in the table, and did some clean up.
 We are now ready to work with the data.

 Continue to - [Exercise 2 - Identify Vessels within National Park Boundaries](../ex2/README.md)